 Amtrak departs from Moynihan Train Hall across from the New York Penn Station at 8th Avenue.
 It’s spacious, has natural lighting, and is equipped with all the conveniences you need.

-The Best Day Trips to Take From NYC By Train
+The Best Day Trips From NYC By Train

 Without further ado, we give you three of the best day trips from NYC by train.